haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 For antibody modelings, CDR loops are clearly the most challenging region to be predicted given their high sequence variability and flexibility.
 Multiple Sequence Alignment (MSA)-derived information is also less useful in this context.

-Here we will see whether the antibody models given by Alphafold2-multimer and ABodyBuilder2 can be used for generating reliabble models of the antibody-antigen complex by docking, instead of the unbound form used in this tutorial, which, in a many cases, will not be available.
+Here we will see whether the antibody models given by Alphafold2-multimer and ABodyBuilder2 can be used for generating reliable models of the antibody-antigen complex by docking, instead of the unbound form used in this tutorial, which, in many cases, will not be available.

 ### Analysing the AI models